Differential Privacy as a Perk: Federated Learning over Multiple-Access Fading Channels with a Multi-Antenna Base Station: Proof of Lemma

 with

-where the first step is by the triangle inequality, Assumption \ref{assume-smooth}, and Lemma \ref{lem:clip}, and the second step is by the definition of $\mv{\mu}^\prime$.
+where the first step is by the triangle inequality, Assumption \ref{assume-smooth}, and the non-expansiveness of clipping \cite{beck2017first}, and the second step is by the definition of $\mv{\mu}^\prime$.
 When round~$t$ involves $Q$ successive local SGD updates, the overall mapping $\psi^{(t)}$ can be viewed as the composition of $Q$ such one-step mappings.
 Then, the $Q$-step bound immediately follows as

 Thus, we have